 Program Quality, Service Integration, Access, and Expansion

-Nebraska’s Preschool Development Renewal Grant, Birth to Five Years will be utilized to improve the overall quality of early childhood programs and services in the state; to provide increased health, social, and emotional supports; to offer increased access to quality programs and to develop new programs; and to build sustainable business models for high quality Early Child Care Education.
+Nebraska’s Preschool Development Renewal Grant, Birth to Five Years continues to be used at the ground level to improve the overall quality of early childhood programs and services in the state; to provide increased health, social, and emotional supports; to offer increased access to quality programs and develop new programs; and to build sustainable business models for high quality Early Child Care Education.
 Building off of the original Preschool Development Grant, expanded efforts include, but are not limited to:

 - Researching, developing, and implementing evidence-based practices designed to include all children, with a particular focus on at-risk children with disabilities, special health care needs, developmental needs, or who are barred access to high quality care because of economic or language-based circumstances;

 - Building more integrated connections between Early Child Care systems and promoting greater collaborative professional development for early childhood providers;

 - Improving and offering increased access to health, developmental, social-emotional, and other learning opportunities for children birth through five;